 Wondershop

 Sure, collecting can be half the fun but sometimes you just want to knock it out in one fell swoop.
-This industrial metal village comes to life with tea lights tucked inside and is filled out with a family of minimalist snow people and bottle brush trees.
-Consider your holiday tabletop display done.
+These industrial metal housescome to life with tea lights tucked inside–just add in a few classic bottle brush trees and consider your holiday tabletop display done.

 Wondershop